 If I leave the employment of Fannin County I will return my employee handbook to my supervisor or the Fannin County Treasurer's Office.

-Signature of Employee Date Signed I have read these policies and understand adhere to these policies.
-I these policies and I agree to abide by and
+I have read these policies and understand these p olicies and l agree to a abide by a and adhere to these po olicies.

-Printed Name of Employee
+Signature of Employee Date Signed Printed Name of Employee

 EMPLOYEE INFORMATION